Nirbhaysedha/BayesianSpamHam/README.md

 ## Data

 You can train and evaluate the classifier using your own dataset of labeled spam and ham messages.
-Make sure your dataset includes text messages or emails along with their corresponding labels (e.g., 1 for spam, 0 for ham).
+Make sure your dataset includes text messages  along with their corresponding labels (e.g., 1 for spam, 0 for ham).

 ## Evaluation